danoctua/tradeshows-scrape/README.md

     * `fetch_exhibitors` - callback for initial urls.
 Select exhibitors here and add callback to the next method.
     * `parse_exhibitors` - extract exhibitor data and `yield` the `Exhibitor` item from this method.

+### Pipelines
-Currently available pipelines (please add a simple documentation when you're creating new one):
+Currently, available pipelines (please add a simple documentation when you're creating new one):
 * `PrefetchExhibitionDataPipeline` - pipeline which insert exhibition data you've provided as spider attribute.
 * `ExportItemPipeline` - exports item to the CSV file.

+### Middlewares
+Available middlewares:
+* `ProxyDownloaderMiddleware` - middleware to set proxy for spider requests.
+  Remember to set the `PROXY` attribute for spider if you're using this middleware.
+  See middleware documentation and usages for more details.

 ## Running